Arttu Hoskonen

-Arttu Hoskonen (born 16 April 1997) is a Finnish professional footballer who plays as a centre-back for English club Stockport County and the Finland national team.
+Arttu Hermani Hoskonen (born 16 April 1997) is a Finnish professional footballer who plays as a centre-back for Danish Superliga side Lyngby and the Finland national team.

 Career

 Born in Kaarina, Hoskonen started playing football in the youth sector of local club Kaarinan Pojat (KaaPo), and joined Inter Turku when aged 13.

 Inter Turku

 He started his professional career in 2016 with Inter Turku first team, and ultimately spent six seasons with the club in Finnish top-tier Veikkausliiga.

 HJK Helsinki

 On 8 November 2021, Hoskonen signed a two-year contract with reigning champions HJK Helsinki, starting in 2022.
 He suffered an injury in the early 2022, but after recovering, he made 21 appearances in the league, scoring three goals.
 During his lone season with HJK, he also made 13 appearances in the club's 2022–23 European campaign, representing HJK in the UEFA Europa League group stage in all six matches.